b3-exmo/b3-exmo.github.io/docs/Culture/Curated Sources.md

 >
 > *Members of the Church should seek out and share only credible, reliable, and factual sources of information.
 They should avoid sources that are speculative or founded on rumor.
 The guidance of the Holy Ghost, along with careful study, can help members discern between truth and error (see [Doctrine and Covenants 11:12](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/11?lang=eng&id=p12#p12); [45:57](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/45?lang=eng&id=p57#p57)).
 In matters of doctrine and Church policy, the ==authoritative sources are the scriptures, the teachings of the living prophets, and the General Handbook==.*

-&mdash; *[Seeking Information from Reliable Sources](https://www.churchofjesuschrist.org/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number226-p2391#title_number226)*, Section 38.8.41, *General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints*
+— *[Seeking Information from Reliable Sources](https://www.churchofjesuschrist.org/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number226-p2391#title_number226)*, Section 38.8.41, *General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints*

 Yeah.
 Many sources of information are unreliable.
 I don't want anyone to consider that the LDS church has always been a reliable source, though.
 It's been known to obscure information.